 On other platforms, there may still be easier ways to build the module.
-Someone has written AUR scripts for Arch Linux users:
+For example, someone has written AUR scripts for Arch Linux users:

 The first thing you should do is get SFML 2 and make sure it works.
-Please refer to the official tutorial: http://sfml-dev.org/tutorials/2.0/compile-with-cmake.php
+If you want the latest version, please refer to the official tutorial: http://sfml-dev.org/tutorials/2.0/compile-with-cmake.php There is also a slightly older RC binary release that is mainly used by Windows users: http://www.sfml-dev.org/download.php#2.0-rc

 If you are on Windows, you will probably want to copy SFML’s headers and libraries directories to the corresponding directories of your compiler/IDE, and SFML’s DLLs to Windows’ DLL directory.